nishanth83/CellToPhenotype/README.md

 # CellToPhenotype

-Code to run CellToPhenotype predictor
+Code to run CellToPhenotype predictor.
+The code is available for free download and use.

 authors of the CellToPhenotype predictors -- Nishanth Ulhas Nair and Avinash Das.
 contact: nishanth.u.nair@gmail.com (Nishanth Ulhas Nair)